 Risk appetite is expressed in both quantitative and qualitative terms and covers all material risks, both on-balance sheet and off-balance sheet.
-Such risks include, but are not limited to, credit, market, operational, liquidity, conduct, reputational and compliance risk.
+Such risks include, but are not limited to, credit, market, operational, liquidity, conduct, reputational, compliance risk, as well as climate and environmental risks.
 The Risk Appetite Statement is the formal articulation of the Group's willingness to assume certain risks and avoid or minimise other risks in the pursuit of its strategic objectives.